observablehq/plot/docs/marks/box.md

 Plot.boxY(simpsons.map(d => d.imdb_rating))
 ```

-Returns a vertical boxplot mark.
+Returns a vertical box mark.
 If the **y** option is not specified, it defaults to the identity function, as when *data* is an array of numbers.
 If the **x** option is not specified, it defaults to null; if the **x** option is specified, it should represent an ordinal (discrete) value.